Sage-Bionetworks/synapsePythonClient/docs/articles/data_storage.rst

 The most common implementation of this is to configure a folder to store data in a user controlled AWS S3 bucket rather than Synapse's default internal S3 storage.

 The following illustrates creating a new folder backed by a user specified S3 bucket.
+Note: An existing folder also works.

 #.
 Ensure that the bucket is `properly configured
    <https://help.synapse.org/docs/Custom-Storage-Locations.2048327803.html#CustomStorageLocations-SettingUpanExternalAWSS3Bucket>`__.